List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Grizzlor

 Grizzlor is a hairy man-beast creature from the wild, using his brute strength when attacking his opponents.
 Most story media have portrayed him as either a mindless brute or as comically unintelligent.
-He looks more intimidating in the cartoon than the figure.

 Grizzlor is introduced into the Masters of the Universe toy line in 1985 among the first wave of Evil Horde figures.
 His figure was packaged with the mini-comic "Grizzlor: The Legend Comes Alive!" which portrays him as a kind of urban legend among the Eternians, a product of apparent "tall tales" about a wild man-beast which roams the night stalking its prey.
 After Buzz-Off disturbs his Heroic comrades with tales of the creature, it later transpires that Grizzlor is a real creature and has been hired by Hordak to fight against He-Man and the Heroic Warriors.
 Grizzlor is portrayed as a mindless, savage killing machine, who is defeated by being shown his own reflection in a mirror; he apparently fears nothing but the sight of his own gruesome visage.

 Grizzlor also appears in several of the Masters of the Universe comic series.
 A notable one of these are the UK comics published by London Editions, which portray him as one of the least intelligent of all the evil characters.
 In this series he is frequently used for comic relief and has a childlike mentality, implying he is not actually evil and has merely been misled by Hordak into helping with his schemes.
 An origin story in a later issue explains that he comes from the jungle world of Jungulia "on the outer edge of the spiral arm of the N24 galaxy" and is a member of a race of man-beast creatures.
 Although his race was peaceful, by the age of 428 he had developed savage anger that shocked his family and stumbled across a range of powerful weapons in a cave.
 His youthful nature led him to see them as toys and play with them as such.
 When detected with the weapons by Horde Prime's sata-spies, they mistook him for an evil warrior and reported him to Hordak, who beamed him on board his ship, erasing all memories of Jungulia from his mind so he would willingly serve him.
 At first, upon seeing the advanced weapons, Hordak mistakenly believed Grizzlor must possess an incredible mental genius, but subsequently, Grizzlor proved to have no remote intelligence, rendering Hordak confused as to why Horde Prime wanted him in the Horde.